thebuggenie/thebuggenie/INSTALL.md

 GENERAL INSTALLATION NOTES
 --------------------------

+### 1: Download and install composer.json

+The Bug Genie uses a dependancy resolution tool called composer, which must be downloaded and run before The Bug Genie can be installed or used.

+Download and install composer.json from http://getcomposer.org

+### 2: Install The Bug Genie dependencies

+After you have followed the instructions in step 1, run `php composer.phar install` from the main directory of The Bug Genie.
+Composer will download and install all necessary components for The Bug Genie, and you can continue to the actual installation as soon as it is completed.

-### via web
+### 3: Install via web

-To install The Bug Genie, copy this folder to your webserver, and visit the subfolder `/thebuggenie/index.php` in your web-browser.
+Visit the subfolder `/thebuggenie/index.php` in your web-browser.

 The installation script will start automatically and guide you through the installation process.

-### via command-line (unix/linux only)
+### 3: Install via command-line (unix/linux only)

-You can use the thebuggenie command-line client to install, if you prefer that.
+You can use the included command-line client to install, if you prefer that.
 Run `./tbg_cli` from this folder.

 To install:

-    ./tbg_cli install
+`./tbg_cli install`